zowe/docs-site/docs/user-guide/mvd-configuration.md

 Most Zowe functionality is available as dataservices.
 For example, Zowe Application Framework plug-in services provide the infrastructure for creating web applications, and application plug-in dataservices provide data and services from that application.

 Plug-ins can also have dataservices that control their [configuration](https://zowe.github.io/docs-site/latest/extend/extend-desktop/mvd-configdataservice.html#configuration-dataservice).
-These dataservices have scope (product/site/instance/user) and the data is stored and retrieved by path name.
+These dataservices have scope at the product, site, instance, and user level, and the data is stored and retrieved by path name.

-Zowe dataservice endpoints are identified by URLs that are formatted like this:
+Dataservice endpoints are identified by URLs that are formatted like this:

 `/<product>/plugins/<plugin id>/services/<service>/<version>/<path>`